EXCLUSIVE-Nvidia offers new advanced chip for China that meets U.S. export controls

 By Jane Lanhee Lee

-OAKLAND, Calif., Nov 7 (Reuters) - U.S. chip maker Nvidia Corp NVDA.O said on Monday it is offering a new advanced chip in China that meets recent export control rules aimed at keeping cutting-edge technology out of China's hands.
+OAKLAND, Calif., Nov 7 (Reuters) - U.S. chip maker Nvidia Corp NVDA.O is offering a new advanced chip in China that meets recent export control rules aimed at keeping cutting-edge technology out of China's hands, the company confirmed on Monday.

+Nvidia responded to Reuters' reporting that Chinese computer sellers are advertising products with the new chip.

 U.S. regulations set in early October effectively banned export of advanced microchips and equipment to produce advanced chips by Chinese chipmakers, part of an effort to hobble China's semiconductor industry and in turn the military.